 Washington University policies state that members of the university community can expect to be free from discrimination and harassment.
 Students, faculty, staff, and outside organizations working on campus are required to abide by specific policies prohibiting harassment.

-An allegation of sexual discrimination may be appealed to the vice chancellor for Human Resources, who will determine whether to convene the Title IX Grievance Committee to hear the case.
-Visit the Sexual Harassment webpage for more information.
+An allegation of discrimination or harassment may be appealed to the vice chancellor for Human Resources, who will determine whether to convene the Title IX Grievance Committee to hear the case.
+Visit the Discrimination and Harassment webpage for more information.

 Leaves of Absence